gio54321/gio54321.github.io/content/posts/two-plus-two-writeup.md

 With this constraint removed the exploitation idea is very simple: craft an execution trace in which the `add` instruction which sums 2 and 2, instead of writing back in the output register the value 4 writes the value 5.
 In the trace:
-- the lookup argument will return 4, as it is an `add` and the operands values are 2 and 2, but
+- the lookup argument will return 4, as the instruction is an `add` and the operands values are 2 and 2, but
-- the written value in the output register will be 5 in the trace.
+- the value written back in the output register will be 5.

 The constraint which imposes that these two values need to be equal has been removed, so the trace will be accepted!